Frequently Asked Questions for Prospective Clinic Students

 A. Rule XV of the Arkansas Rules Governing Admission to the Bar provides students

-outside of class credit for the representation.
+compensation other than class credit for the representation.

 To be eligible for Rule XV certification, you must have completed 48 hours of course